 - Order the defendant to attend a batterers’ counseling program

-Within 10 business days, a hearing will be held in front of a judge.
+Within 10 business days of filing for a temporary Protection From Abuse Order, a hearing will be held in front of a judge.
 You may have a lawyer represent you in this hearing.
 The judge will listen to arguments and evaluate the facts of the case.
-If the judge finds that accusations of abuse are valid, they will issue a Final Order of Protection, which may be from 1-36 months.
+If the judge finds that accusations of abuse are valid, they will issue a Final Order of Protection, which may last from one month to up to three years.

-The defendant is entitled to present their case as well, so it is important to keep in mind that your abuser may be in the courtroom.
-Having a skilled family law attorney by your side can ensure that your rights are protected and provide much-needed support.
-Due to the coronavirus pandemic, you may be required to appear for court proceedings remotely via videoconferencing.
+The defendant is entitled to present their case as well, so your abuser may be in the courtroom.
+Having a skilled, compassionate PFA attorney by your side to provide much-needed support can make the process less traumatic.
+It also ensures you have a knowledgeable advocate in your corner.

-What If I’ve Been Wrongly Accused of Domestic Violence In Pennsylvania?
+What If I’ve Been Wrongly Accused of Domestic Violence in PA?

+Charges of domestic violence are taken very seriously in Pennsylvania.
 Unfortunately, false accusations of domestic abuse are all too common.
-The best way to protect your rights is to contact an attorney right away.
-Do not contact the person who filed for the PFA in any way, including in-person, via phone, text, email, or any other written communications.
-If they contact you, make sure to keep all documentation.
+The best way to protect your rights is to contact an experienced attorney right away.
+Do not contact the person who filed for the order of protection in any way.
+This includes in-person, via phone, text, email, any other written communications, or through a third party.
+If your accuser contacts you, make sure to keep all documentation.

-Whether you are a victim of domestic abuse or need assistance with fighting false accusations, our family law attorneys at Thomas, Conrad & Conrad are here to help you get through challenging times.
-Our experienced, caring team serves clients throughout the Lehigh Valley and Poconos region.
+Whether you’re a victim who wants to file for a restraining order or you need to fight false accusations of abuse, our family law attorneys at Thomas, Conrad & Conrad are here to help you get through challenging times.
+Contact us online or call us at 610-867-2900 to schedule a consultation.
+Our experienced, caring team serves clients throughout the Lehigh Valley and Poconos Mountains region.